alexfinnarn/alexfinnarn.github.io/docs/tasks.md

 # Current Tasks

 This document contains the current tasks for building out this web application.
 Tasks are organized by category and include details to facilitate collaboration between Alex and Junie.

+## Task Location

+Tasks will be ordered sequentially in their own directory located in `docs/tasks/XXX-task-name.md`.
+Here is an example of a file name for a task to add testing: `docs/tasks/01-add-testing.md`.

 ## Task Structure